alexholehouse/Geeneus/pagesMD.md

 ### List of Proteome functions

 #### Protein Manager initializer parameters (default in parenthesese)
     email                 # required for NCBI database access

-    cache (True) # True or False: If set to True then the datastore cache's records, while if False a new record is downloaded on every request.
-Unless you have a very specific reason it is highly recommended to keep this as True
+    cache (True)          # True or False: If set to True then the datastore cache's records, while if False
+                            a new record is downloaded on every
+                            request.
+Unless you have a very specific reason it is highly recommended to
+                            keep this as True

-    retry (0)    # Number of retries the NCBI networking protocols use
-                   if access fails
+    retry (0)             # Number of retries the NCBI networking protocols use if access fails

+    uniprotShortut (True) # If true we check UniProt first and exclusivly for some record types (see
+                            the section "Shortcutting" below)

 #### Introspective functions (queries relating to the datastore)
     has_key(ID)         # check if an ID is currently cached in